Why subscribe?

 Force of Infection is a newsletter about what’s going around—outbreaks, epidemics, and pandemics.

-During summer months, I have fun exploring other issues in epidemiology and public health, like radon mitigation.
+During summer months, I publish a weekly “weather report” of respiratory and stomach bug activity in the U.S. This is available to paid subscribers.
+I also have fun exploring other issues in epidemiology and public health, like radon mitigation.
 My publishing schedule is less frequent during the summer.

 Occasionally, I post a deep dive on an infectious disease topic.
 I’ve reflected on moving beyond the pandemic origins debate, missing pieces of the monkeypox (mpox) response, and whether the COVID-19 pandemic is over.
 The essays I have published here have been cited in the Washington Post, the Atlantic, Vox, and STAT News.

 My name is Dr. Caitlin Rivers.
-I’m an epidemiologist and professor at Johns Hopkins.
+I’m an epidemiologist and associate professor at Johns Hopkins.
 I have a PhD in epidemiology and an MPH in infectious diseases.
+My personal website is here.

 My work focuses on the policies and practices needed to improve outbreak response and pandemic preparedness.
 I’ve had multiple roles in the Federal government, including at the Centers for Disease Control and Prevention where I helped to found the Center for Forecasting and Outbreak Analytics.